emavap/HeatingControl/README.md

 ### What Happens Automatically

 1. **Schedule Evaluation**: All schedules are evaluated based on current time and presence rules
-2. **Decision Building**: Target HVAC state, temperature, and fan mode are computed for every climate device (highest temperature wins)
+2. **Decision Building**: Target HVAC state, temperature, and fan mode are computed for every managed climate device (highest temperature wins)
 3. **Change Detection**: Decisions are compared against the last command sent to each entity to determine what actually needs to change
 4. **Command Dispatch**: HVAC mode, temperature, and fan commands are sent only where differences are detected, with settle delays when toggling HVAC state